nauam/Courses/docs/manual/document-format-reference/resource-yaml-v13.md

 `ssh-keypath`

-: The path to the SSH key in the QW Control Key store.
+: The path to the SSH key in the Rundeck Key store.
 For example: keys/ec2/west.pem

 `node-executor`